 Janitor job description, responsibilities

-Here is some information on the janitor position, including job description, responsibilities, interview, assessment test, and hiring process:
+Here is some information on the janitor position, including janitors job description, responsibilities, interview, assessment test, and hiring process:

 Job Description: A janitor is responsible for cleaning and maintaining buildings and facilities, such as schools, offices, and hospitals.
 The specific duties of a janitor may include cleaning floors, walls, and windows; emptying trash cans; restocking supplies; and performing minor maintenance tasks.